EccoMassimo/dotfiles/README.md

 Copy each of these files into your ~/ directory.
 This will update all of the configs and stuff automagically.

-This is mostly intended to work on *Arch Linux* and *Debian 10*, however it can be interpreted to work with other distros.
+This is mostly intended to work on *Debian 10*, however it can be interpreted to work with other distros.

 ## Add this to visudo